KongZ/piggy/README.md

 The Piggy Webhooks will not inject secrets into containers if the Pod service account name is not matched with value of `PIGGY_ALLOWED_SA`.

 You can add multiple service account name by seperate each name with comma

+### Preventing unauthorized pods to read secrets
+The Piggy provides 3 cencepts to protect secrets.
+  - By enabling [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/enforce-integrity/docs/annotations.md#piggy-enforce-integrity).
+The Piggy will generate a check sum using SHA256 algorithm on a container command.
+Then piggy-env will generate another check sum on running command everytime when communicate with piggy-webhooks.
+If the check sum is not matched with original value, it will reject the request.
+For example, if your container starts with command `rails server`, you won't be able to `exec` into pod and run `rails console` to get secrets.
+This option is enabled by default.
+  - Piggy will generate a UID for each containers during mutation process.
+If the requests from container is not matched the UID which was generated, it will reject.
+  - Uses [PIGGY_ALLOWED_SA](https://github.com/KongZ/piggy#limit-secrets-injection-only-allowed-service-accounts) to limit access to secrests by service account name

 ## Standalone mode
 The standalone mode will not use Piggy Webhooks to inject secrets into containers.
 It will requires Pod service account with IRSA to